SiegeSailor/OpenSource.AccountHub/README.md

 },
 ```

 Also, be sure to have Docker `>= 4` installed.
-If you were to use your local database, MySQL [8.0.32 macOS-arm64](https://dev.mysql.com/downloads/file/?id=516827) is valid to use.
+If you were to use your local database, MySQL [8.0.32 macOS-arm64](https://dev.mysql.com/downloads/file/?id=516827) is valid to use for MacBook with M1 Chip.

 ## Get Started